spring-projects/spring-ws/trunk/samples/airline/readme.txt

 1. INTRODUCTION

 Features a web service on top of an airline reservation system, backed by a database.
 The web service works by using XML Marshalling techniques (JAXB2), and XPath in combination with XPath queries to pull information from a message.
-All messages follow the airline.xsd schema in src/main/webapp.
+Additionally, the Airline service has JMS support.
+All messages follow the messages.xsd schema in src/main/webapp.

 Multiple clients are available, showing interoperability with Axis 1, SAAJ, C#, and more.